 Hotels & Villas in Mauritius

 Last but not least, Mauritius prestigious hotels and villas are among the best in the Indian Ocean.
-With around 120 hotels around the island, you will come across a five star establishment at every turn, with butlers, private pools, limo transfers and tour, helicopter transfers, and even some interesting four stars welcoming tourists from all corners of the world.
+With around 120 hotels in Mauritius, you will come across a five star establishment at every turn, with butlers, private pools, limo transfers and tour, helicopter transfers, and even some interesting four stars welcoming tourists from all corners of the world.
 Golf players will surely appreciate the island for its 8 top flight golf courses all attached to hotels offering premium services like world-class spas and restaurants proposing the best cuisine.Mauritius is not only considered as one of the best honeymoon destination but is also is amongst the best destination to organise weddings.

 Mauritius is indeed one inimitable and mesmerising island.